 This article introduced the software package lpcde, which implements local polynomial kernel based regression estimation and inference for conditional densities and higher-order derivatives.
+This package is currently the only open source estimator that provides adaptive conditional density estimation with robust bias-correction and pointwise confidence interval and uniform confidence band construction, providing users with tools to better understand the reliability of their analysis.
+See Cattaneo et al. (2025) for an abbreviated published version of this article.
 Additional information and replication files can be found at https://nppackages.github.io/lpcde/.